QuantumKya/molecool/devlog/DEVLOG_5.md

 ## Devlog #5 - 11/5/2025
 # Branching Out

-#### Molecules are like trees, right?
+#### Molecules work like trees, right?

 I realized that the "organize atoms around a central one, equally spaced polarly" is a really niche action that probably isn't enough.
 So I generalized it, and now there are plenty of options.

 I pulled out the code that generates offset vectors for equal polar spacing and made it a parameter, which can now be any function.